SEKOIA-IO/documentation/docs/tip/features/produce/content_proposals.md

 Once you’ve created the request, a new content proposal will be automatically created.

 ### Filter on RFI
-You can filter the RFI Content Proposals using the checkbox: “Show only RFI”.
+You can filter the RFI Content Proposals using the checkbox: `Show only RFI`.

 !!! note
     This feature is available to the TIP users that have the `INTHREAT_WRITE_REQUEST_FOR_INTELLIGENCE` permission.
 This permission will be delivered to all SEKOIA.IO TIPs.